Radek Szagański

 Radosław Szagański (born 17 October 1979) is a Polish-Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
-A PDC Tour Card holder since 2022, he won his first PDC ranking title at Players Championship 27 on the 2023 PDC Pro Tour.
+A PDC Tour Card holder between 2022 and 2025, he won his first PDC ranking title at Players Championship 27 on the 2023 PDC Pro Tour.

 He formerly competed in British Darts Organisation (BDO) and World Darts Federation (WDF) events, winning the 2011 Poznań Open.

 Career

 Szagański appeared independently from 2008 at various events, primarily in Poland and Republic of Ireland where he lives.
 He reached semi-finals of the Limerick Classic.
 His first attempt to qualify for the BDO World Darts Championship in 2010 was not crowned with success.
 In October 2010, he qualified for the 2010 Winmau World Masters, when he won the first round match 3–1 in sets against Chris Scutt.
 In the second round he lost 1–3 in sets to Andy Boulton.

 In August 2011, he played at the Poznań Open which his first and only international trophy of World Darts Federation.
 In the final he defeat Oto Zmelík.
 Good form influenced the results in the 2011 Winmau World Masters.
 On the first day of the competition, he defeated Loris Polese, Craig Robertson, Lee Whitworth and Jim Withers.
 In the fifth round he lost to Christian Kist 1–3 in sets.
 In the following years, Szagański's results at the World Masters differed from previous years.
 In the 2012 Winmau World Masters he lost to Harry Todman in his first match.
 In the 2013 Winmau World Masters he beat Cor Dekker in preliminary round, but lost to Gary Harding in the first round.

 In 2013, Szagański became the Polish Champion, defeating Tomasz Mikołajczyk in the final.
 In 2014, he was able to reach the quarter-finals of the Police Masters.

 Szagański attempted to qualify for the 2015 PDC World Darts Championship.
 He reached the final of the Irish Tom Kirby Memorial, a win in the tournament would have earned him a spot in the preliminary round of the PDC World Darts Championship.
 Unfortunately for him, he lost the match 2–6 in legs to Daryl Gurney.
 He was just as close to qualifying in 2016, when he lost 5–6 in legs to Mick McGowan.